 - Star’s claws are trimmed to reduce the risk of scratching.

-- She has plenty of exercise, and is exercised before working with children.
+- She has plenty of exercise.
+She is exercised before working with children.

-Star will undertake puppy training classes form a reputable training company.
-Work will also be undertaken to ensure that children know how to approach dogs and how to behave when dogs are around.
+Star has undertaken puppy training classes form a reputable training company.
+Work is also be undertaken to ensure that children know how to approach dogs and how to behave when dogs are around.

 Star lives with Ms. Johnson when not at school and she will ensure that Star is healthy and fit to be in school at all times.
 She is registered with a vet in Essex and is up to date (and will be kept up to date) with immunisations and worming.
 A record is kept of his immunisations and health checks.